At some schools where few students borrow federal loans, the typical undergraduate may leave school with $0 in debt.

 Threshold Earnings The share of former students earning more than $25,000, or about the average earnings of a high school graduate aged 25-34, 6 years after they first enroll.

-Socio-Economic Diversity Percent of undergraduate students receiving federal need-based (Pell grant) aid.
+Socio-Economic Diversity Percent of students receiving an income-based federal Pell Grant intended for low-income students.

 Test Scores At schools that report their test scores, 50 percent had scores within this range.
 Of the remaining 50 percent, half were above the range and half were below.
 Not all schools require test scores.